Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 1. Earn a bachelor’s degree

 But the Pennsylvania Department of Drug and Alcohol Programs offers a lot of freedom when it comes to your bachelor’s degree major.
-As long as the totality of your college studies meet the curriculum requirements either through the degree program itself or a subsequent certificate program, a bachelor’s in any of these areas will satisfy the degree requirements:
+As long as the totality of your college studies meets the curriculum requirements either through the degree program itself or a subsequent certificate program, a bachelor’s in any of these areas will satisfy the degree requirements:

 • Addiction Counseling